 - tricky to learn: It takes a month of constant practice to get back to full-speed typing.

 - expensive: The DataHand Pro II keyboard cost over $1200 new.

-- discontinued: DataHand keyboards are still occasionally found for sale (used) on eBay — but the going price is still over $600.
+- discontinued: DataHand keyboards are still occasionally found for sale (used) on eBay — but the going price is now over $250 $600 $2000.

 - inadequate mouse: The DataHand does not provide a good mouse solution.
 It includes a "mouse mode", where the arrow keys can be used to walk the mouse pointer linearly across the screen — but this is tedious.
 I ended up using a foot mouse.

-- limited customization: After more than about five key remappings, the DataHand stops working and requires a reset.
+- limited customization: After more than about five key remappings, the DataHand customization memory gets full.
+The keyboard stops working and will require a hard-reset.

 - sunlight: The DataHand uses optical switches, which do not work in direct sunlight.

 - dirt: Dirt, lint, and spills can block the optical switches, and cause keys to stick.
 Every few years I disassemble my DataHand, and wash all the parts in a dishwasher.
 Here is a page with detailed cleaning instructions.